maxi1123/maxi1123.github.com/pages/signshops.md

 4. On the first line write your name.
 5. On the second line write the amount of items you want to sell at once.
 6. On the third line write these parameters: B [YourBuyPrice]:[YourSellPrice] S
+7. On the last line write the Item's name or the ID.